anurawgdev/KinoGPT/README.md

 # Movie Chatbot

-A generative AI chatbot that answers questions about movies, built for a hackathon project.
+A generative AI chatbot that specializes in questions related to movies.

 ## Features